Siwa Oasis: Culture

-The traditional culture of Siwa shows many unique elements, some reflecting its longstanding links with the isolated Oasis life and the fact that the inhabitants are Siwi Berbers.
+The traditional culture of Siwa shows many unique elements, some reflecting its longstanding links with the isolated oasis life and the fact that the inhabitants are Siwi Berbers.
+There are 10 tribes in Siwa that speak an eastern Berber language (Siwi).
+These tribes have their own cultures and ideals.
 Until a tarmac road was built to the Mediterranean coast in the 1980s Siwa's only links with the outside world were by arduous camel tracks through the desert.
 These were used to export dates and olives, bring trade goods, or carry pilgrims on the route which linked the Maghreb to Cairo and hence to Mecca.

 As a result of this isolation, Siwis developed a unique natural culture manifested in its crafts of basketry, pottery, silverwork and embroidery and in its style of dress.
 The most visible and celebrated examples of this were the bridal silver and the ensemble of silver ornaments and beads that women wore in abundance to weddings and other ceremonies.
 These pieces were decorated with symbols which related to Siwa's history and beliefs and attitudes.

 The best known of these pieces is a huge silver disc called 'adrim' and a round necklace, called 'aghraw', from which it hung over the breast.
 A girl would give up the disc at a special ceremony in the spring the day she was married.
 The jewelry, which was made by local silversmiths, consisted of silver necklaces, earrings, bangles, hair ornaments, pendants, and many rings.
 For a wealthy woman, the full ensemble could weigh as much as five or six kilos.
 These pieces are decorated with symbols common to Berber people across North Africa designed to promote good health, fertility and to protect the wearer from misfortune.
 Some of the same signs and patterns are found on the embroidery which embellishes women's dresses, trousers, and shawls.